 Surfing alone on a secluded, paradisaical Mexican beach, a young woman presently finds herself wounded and stranded on a rock, 200 yards from shore, stalked by a Great White shark.
 Other than a few traces of character backstory, that’s the plot, obviously also the hook or gimmick for this variation on the Trapped theme.

 But this setup cleverly snares the heroine and audience in several layers of fear simultaneously.
-Solitude, isolophobia–apart from some unlucky bit players (accent on ‘bit’), Lively is alone.
-Claustrophobia (the small spaces she’s marooned on) within agoraphobia (her perch surrounded by vastness, empty except for what is unseen below the surface (fear of the unknown) and our ancient bogyeman, fear of wild animals.
+Solitude—isolophobia–apart from some unlucky bit players (accent on ‘bit’), Lively is alone.
+Claustrophobia (the small spaces she’s marooned on), within agoraphobia (her perch surrounded by vastness, empty except for what is unseen below the surface (fear of the unknown), and our ancient boogeyman, the fear of wild animals.
 We’ve all got to go: being eaten alive is not usually our first choice.
-Though the dilemmas are devilish, it’s a class act instead of crass one, with director Collet-Saura giving it enough gore and Ouch to keep it gripping but not wallowing in it to the point of being fiendish.
+Though the dilemmas are devilish, it’s a class act instead of crass one, with director Collet-Saura giving it enough gore and Ouch to keep it gripping but not wallowing in same to the point of being purely fiendish.